DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ### Creating Bottom-level Acceleration Structures

 There are two types of geometries that a BLAS can contain: triangle geometry or procedural.
-Triangule geometry is represented by a conventional set of vertices and indices.
+Triangule geomtery is represented by a conventional set of vertices and indices.
 Procedural geometry requires an application to define a special type of shader that determines how a ray intersects the object.
-That shader can implement any custom algorithm.
+That shader can implement any custom algorithm, but is more expensive than a built-in ray-triangle intersection test.

 A single BLAS may contain only one type of geometry: either triangles or axis-aligned bounding boxes (AABBs) that define the basic object shape.